daresam/Dev-Connect/README.md

-# Shopping List MERN STACK
+# Dev-Connector - A MERN STACK App

 > Create full stack apps with React and Express.
 Run your client and server with a single command.